 As Warren Buffett said after the 2008 stock market crash, “When the tide goes out, a lot of rocks are exposed.”
 In that case, the tide that was covering inefficient processes was a record stock market.
 The rocks that were exposed when the market went down were the manual and custom processes that had been created and relied upon during a time of asset growth.

 The mantra, “just get it done” rang true during that time but many rocks were exposed.
 Enterprise Iron believes that these new rocks change the way we have traditionally done business and experts agree a “new normal” for the way business is done now includes permanent remote working for many Team Members, especially in the Financial Services industry.
 The ramifications of this approach, both immediate and long-term, are significant.
-The pandemic is requiring many firms to thoroughly review internal processes and procedures, which requires asking yourself some tough questions:

 Business Process Reengineering

-Firms had to move swiftly to migrate their non-essential workers to a work from home environment.
+Firms had to move swiftly to migrate their non-essential workers to a work-from-home environment.
 Anytime changes of this magnitude are undertaken at pace, important details and work are often dropped and processes need to be reviewed.
 Ask yourself, are our processes documented and easily accessible to support remote work?

 How can our organization securely push out processes and new technology to users who are not now coming into the office?
 How do we guard against outside attacks when each employee may have a different network provider or protocols that impact their ability to connect to your back-end systems?